rsksmart/devportal-1.0/rif/multisig/sdk/transactions.md

 As stated in the [EIP20](https://eips.ethereum.org/EIPS/eip-20#methods) approve description:

->"clients SHOULD make sure to create user interfaces in such a way that they set the allowance first to 0 before setting it to another value for the same spender."
+> clients SHOULD make sure to create user interfaces in such a way that they first set the allowance to 0, before setting it to another value for the same spender.

-For further details, please have a look at [the related document](https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/)
+For further details, please read [*ERC20 API: An Attack Vector on Approve/TransferFrom Methods* by Mikhail Vladimirov and Dmitry Khovratovich](https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/).